-Alternative investments have been around for a long time, but their popularity has grown.
+Alternative investments have been around for a long time, but their popularity has grown recently.
 Should young beginner investors invest in alternative investments?

-When beginner investors hear about investing, they first think about the stock market.
-However, there are many investment opportunities outside of traditional investments, like stocks, bonds, or cash.
-Unfortunately, not all of them are available or suitable for young investors.
+When beginner investors hear about investing, they first think about bonds or the stock market.
+However, there are many investment opportunities available outside of traditional investments.
+However, while traditional investments, like stocks or bonds are well-regulated and easily accessible to beginner investors, alternative investments are less accessible.
+In addition, not all of them are suitable for young investors due to their complexity and risk levels.

 Alternative investments are the counterparts to traditional investments like stocks, bonds, cash, or real estate.
 As a result, they are often called non-traditional investments.
-However, there is no clear definition of alternative investments; instead, they include a wide range between safe and speculative investments.
+However, there is no clear definition of alternative investments.
+Instead, they include a wide range of safe and speculative investments.

 Most alternative investments differ from traditional investments in these aspects: